Length of MCAT

 Preparing for the Test...

 It is important for you to realize that MCAT is a test that will require you to work hard if you want to score high.
-Most importantly, it is essential for you to work on each of the sections carefully and within the MCAT length of time.
+Most importantly, it is essential for you to work on each of the sections carefully and within time.
 How do you prepare for it?
-You will find that there are many prep courses you can attend and you can also buy books related to this test so that they can help you obtain a high score.
+You will find that there are many preparation courses you can attend and you can also buy books related to this test so that they can help you obtain a high score.
 It will be best if you can set aside at least three months and study for the test regularly so that this will increase your chances to score high.
 While it is possible for you take a retest, you should try to get a high score in the first attempt.
-Remember, the best way to ensure you get admission into a good medical school is to score high in this test so do everything you can to understand MCAT well and get a good score.
+Remember, the best way to ensure you get admission into a good medical school is to score high in this test so do everything you can to understand the test well and get a good score.

 Terms and Conditions